ramalhais/previous/readme.previous.txt

   > Adds support for changing window size.
   > Adds keyboard shortcut to hide statusbar.
   > Fixes bug that caused sporadic failures of the NeXTdimension board.
+  > Fixes bug that caused display errors when using NeXTdimension board.

  7) Running Previous